AlekseyLeshko/corpsec-system-concept/README.md

 I: Do we have any limits for a not existing company?
 S: Yes, we have. if a not registered company has a corporate charter then our system must create documents for changing a paid-up capital, shares, etc.

+I: How do we can change a registered company attribute?
+S: By a process with documents.

 I: What countries do we work in?
 S: For example, in the SG.
-However, you thinking about the whole world.
+However, you should think about the whole world.

 I: Do you know country based requirements?
 S: Currently, no anyways we are totally sure each country has them.